Astronomy Graduate Program

 Have a one-on-one conversation with the Graduate Advisor during the first two weeks of the semester to make sure the student is comfortable with the chosen PhD Advisor, and that the Dissertation Research Project is progressing.

-Continue to submit papers for publication.
+Continue to submit papers for publication in peer-reviewed journals.

 - Upon Completion of Dissertation Research

 The Graduate Studies Committee will review your program if you have not completed your PhD by the end of three years from admission to PhD candidacy.
 (Q)

 Furthermore, tuition will increase dramatically after 99 doctoral hours.
 (The Graduate Coordinator can give you information on how many doctoral hours you have accumulated).
 (A, N)

 Submit to Dissertation Committee a complete draft of dissertation (V), having completed all nine required courses for the PhD degree (D, K)